You can use the Linux source tree to build standalone/external images for your Digi Embedded Yocto platform.

 Source the environment setup script:

-Export the LDFLAGS variable with the following value (or the kernel won’t compile):
+Unset the LDFLAGS variable (or the kernel won’t compile):

 Configure the kernel

-Now that the environment is ready, you can configure the kernel for your platform of choice:
+Now that the environment is ready, you can configure the kernel for your platform:

 You can also look at the kernel recipes included in Digi Embedded Yocto: each recipe (.bb file) specifies a Linux branch (SRCBRANCH variable) and a set of machines that can use it (COMPATIBLE_MACHINE variable).